pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

     test.
 NSEC  .
 RRSIG NSEC DELEG
     test.
 RRSIG NSEC 13 4 300 20260101000000 (
                             20250101000000 33333 .
 SigTestNSEC/ )

+    ; a forgotten glue from legacy (NS) delegation
+    ; it is NOT present in NSEC chain and it is occluded a.test.
+A     192.0.2.1

 Delegations to org and net zones omitted for brevity.